Religion in England: Other

 All Coptic Orthodox parishes fall under the jurisdiction of the Coptic Orthodox Church of Alexandria Pope of Alexandria.
 The Coptic Orthodox Church in Britain and Ireland is divided into three main districts: Ireland, Scotland, and North England; the Midlands and its affiliated areas; and South Wales.
-In addition, there is one Patriarchal Exarchate at Stevenage, Hertfordshire.
+There is one Patriarchal Exarchate at Stevenage, Hertfordshire.
 Most British converts belong to the British Orthodox Church, which is canonically part of the Coptic Orthodox Church.
 There is also the Eritrean Orthodox Tewahedo Church and the Ethiopian Orthodox Tewahedo Church in London.
 There is also the Armenian Apostolic Church in London.

 Islam

-According to the 2021 United Kingdom census, 3,801,186 Muslims live in England, or 6.7% of the population.
-The Muslim population grew by over a million compared to the 2011 census.
+At the 2021 United Kingdom census, 3,801,186 Muslims lived in England, or 6.7% of the population.
+The Muslim population had grown by over a million compared to the 2011 census.

-According to the 2011 Census, 2.7 million Muslims live in England where they form 5.0% of the population.
+At the 2011 Census, 2.7 million Muslims lived in England, where they formed 5.0% of the population.

 Although Islam is generally thought of as being a recent arrival to the country, there has been contact with Muslims for many centuries.
-One example is the decision of Offa, the eighth-century King of Mercia (one of the Anglo-Saxon kingdoms existing at that time), to have coins minted with an Islamic inscription on them—copies of coins issued by the near-contemporary Muslim ruler Al-Mansur.
+One example is the decision of Offa, an eighth-century King of Mercia, one of the Anglo-Saxon kingdoms existing at that time, to have coins minted with an Islamic inscription on them—copies of coins issued by the near-contemporary Muslim ruler Al-Mansur.
 It is thought that they were minted to facilitate trade with the expanding Islamic empire in Spain.

 Muslim scholarship was well known among the learned in England by 1386, when Chaucer was writing.
 In the Prologue to the Canterbury Tales, there is among the pilgrims wending their way to Canterbury, a 'Doctour of Phisyk' whose learning included Razi, Avicenna (Ibn Sina, Arabic ابن سينا) and Averroes (Ibn Rushd, Arabic ابن رشد).
 Ibn Sina's canon of medicine was a standard text for medical students well into the 17th century.

 Today Islam is the second largest religion in England.
-About 38% of English Muslims live in London, where they make up 12.4% of the population.
-There are also large numbers of Muslims in Birmingham, Manchester, Bradford, Luton, Slough, Leicester and the mill towns of Northern England.
+In 2011, about 38% of English Muslims lived in London, where they made up 12.4% of the population.
+There are also large numbers of Muslims in Birmingham, Manchester, Bradford, Luton, Slough, Leicester and the mill towns of Northern England such as Huddersfield, Dewsbury, Oldham.

-Notable mosques include the East London Mosque, London Central Mosque, Al-Rahma mosque, Jamea Masjid, Birmingham Central Mosque, Finsbury Park Mosque, Al Mahdi Mosque, London Markaz and Markazi mosque and the Baitul Futuh Mosque of the Ahmadiyya, which acts as its national headquarters.
+Notable mosques include the East London Mosque, London Central Mosque, Al-Rahma Mosque, Jamea Masjid, Birmingham Central Mosque, Finsbury Park Mosque, Al Mahdi Mosque, London Markaz and Markazi Mosque.